 These are explosive devises on a cable dangled below a ship but are otherwise almost identical to tether mines.
+They use the ramming rules to hit and a Superior crew adds +1 chance to hit.
 A ship flying at 'Low' can only hit targets on the ground with a Drogue Torpedo.
 Damage from all Drogue Torpedoes is higher than tether mines as they are bigger: 2d6 plus a critical hit on a natural 6.
 Like rockets, they count as a gun to be destroyed.
 They have their own critical hit point on the chart, when fitted.